" Finasteride has been associated with various side effects including problems with ejaculation, erectile dysfunction and lack of libido."

 Finasteride has been used for treating hair loss in men for over decades.
 It is often used in conjunction with minoxidil.
 Many studies showed the efficacy of finasteride, however, there have been growing number of reported adverse effects associated with the use of finasteride.
 In the US, finasteride products should carry a warning on the label about the potential adverse effects related to sex function.

 Over 15 years ago, I was prescribed with finasteride.
-Sadly, due to the side effects, I decided to stop taking finasteride just few months after.
+Sadly, due to the side effects, I decided to stop taking finasteride just a few months after.
 What are the potential side effects of finasteride that may deter men from using it?
 Why finasteride can be effective against male pattern hair loss?

 Dihydrotestosterone Causes Hair Loss in Men